MehraAkshay/UndergraduateResearch/IntroductionToCoding/Week4.md

 ## Box model

 Last week, we created a very simple box model that, unlike systems in the real world, lacked any sort of [feedback](https://en.wikipedia.org/wiki/Feedback).
-This lack of feedback --- and the absence of any sort of error checking (i.e., stopping when the system output negative numbers) meant that our box model wasn't very useful.
+This lack of feedback --- and the absence of any sort of error checking (i.e., stopping when the system output negative numbers)---meant that our box model wasn't very useful.
 This week, we'll add several elements to our box model.

 ### Residence time